oliyh/re-graph/README.md

 re-graph is a graphql client for Clojure and ClojureScript with bindings for [re-frame](https://github.com/Day8/re-frame) applications.

+## Upgrade notice

+Version `0.2.0` was recently released with breaking API changes.
+Please read the [Upgrade](UPGRADE.md) guide for more information.

 ## Notes

 This library behaves like the popular [Apollo client](https://github.com/apollographql/subscriptions-transport-ws)